Mgse got their new postcard, flyer or print by running a design contest:

 Check out Mgse's Postcard, flyer or print contest…

-We help high school students find colleges that fit them academically and socially, and we help college students apply to graduate school.
+We help high school students apply to college and college students apply to graduate school.

 What's your vision?